 Why Not Use a Traditional BBK?

 This is a legitimate question - why not go with a non-OEM based Stoptech, Brembo, Wilwood or other brand of aftermarket Big Brake Kit?
 It comes down to one thing: price vs performance.
-The OEM based front 14" Brembo brakes on the '11-14 GT and Boss302 are really just too good to improve upon.
-You could easily spend $2500 to get an aftermarket 4 or 6 piston caliper and 2-piece 14" rotor onto an S197, and yes, it might look "more bling" than this set-up.
-But it is doubtful if it would stop any better.
-And then there are the consumables...
+The OEM based front 14" Brembo brakes on the '11-14 GT and Boss302 are really just too good for the price.
+You could easily spend $4500 to get an aftermarket 4 or 6 piston caliper and 2-piece 14" rotor onto an S197, and yes, it might look "more bling" than this set-up.
+But most users won't need more than this kit...

 The front rotors are very affordable to replace when they wear beyond use.
 The Centric 14" rotor we include in this kit are $99 each to replace.
 Now go price a 2-piece rotor from any of the big named brake suppliers... $400-600 each isn't unheard of, and they wear just as fast.
 Even just the "replaceable" outer rings are $250 each, or more, and they are a real bear to replace onto 2-piece rotor hats.
 The OEM Brembo caliper we use in this kit uses the same super common pad profile that comes on the GT500 and '11-15 Brembo GTs and Boss302s, too, so pad selection is excellent.
 Don't fall for the bling - this 14" Brembo front brake set-up is an excellent performance value, up front and down the road with consumables.